square/bazel_maven_repository/README.md

 Tools like Dagger or AutoValue will need special setup of a `java_plugin` target.
 Also, dependencies like mockito with runtime dependencies on other packages may warrant their own wrapper targets.

+## Other Usage Notes

+Because of the nature of bazel repository/workspace operation, updating the list of artifacts may invalidate build caches, and force a re-run of workspace operations (and possibly reduce incrementality of the next build).
+This is unavoidable.

+It may make sense, if one's maven universe gets big, to extract the list of artifacts into a constant in a separate file (e.g. `maven_artifacts.bzl`) and import it.